JetBrains/intellij-sdk-docs/tutorials/editor_basics/editor_events.md

 ## 3.1.
 Handling keystrokes in the Editor

 [TypedActionHandler](upsource:///platform/platform-api/src/com/intellij/openapi/editor/actionSystem/TypedActionHandler.java)
-interface is intended to handle keystrokes and provide custom reactions.
+interface is intended to implement custom handling for keys typed in the editor.
 The steps below show how to customize the behaviour of the editor and make it react to typing in a different way than just displaying the typed character in the editor area.

 ### 3.1.2 Implementing *TypedActionHandler*